|

 Soil and seed |

-have laid aside their drugs, or reached the mental height their little daughter
+would have laid aside their drugs, or reached the mental height their little

-so naturally attained.
-The more stubborn beliefs and theories of parents often
+daughter so naturally attained.
+The more stubborn beliefs and theories of

-choke the good seed in the minds of themselves and their offspring.
+parents often choke the good seed in the minds of themselves and their

-Superstition, like "the fowls of the air," snatches away the good seed before
+offspring.
+Superstition, like "the fowls of the air," snatches away the good

 Teaching children |

-among their first lessons, and kept from discussing or entertaining theories or
+Science, among their first lessons, and kept from discussing or entertaining

-thoughts about sickness.
-To prevent the experience of error and its sufferings,
+theories or thoughts about sickness.
+To prevent the experience of error and its

-keep out of the minds of your children either sinful or diseased thoughts.
-The
+sufferings, keep out of the minds of your children either sinful or diseased

-latter should be excluded on the same principle as the former.
-This makes
+thoughts.
+The latter should be excluded on the same principle as the former.

 Deluded invalids |

-about the fallacy of matter and its supposed laws.
-They devote themselves a
+hear about the fallacy of matter and its supposed laws.
+They devote themselves

 intelligence of matter, and expect this error to do more for them than they are